Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

 - **PostgreSQL:** store the server's hardware and real-time usage data.

 ## Quick Start
-Use markdown code block for your quick-start commands.
 Using the psql_docker.sh file to create the PSQL instance(make sure docker installed).
 ```
 #script usage